-Note: The Raspberry Pi 3 has built-in bluetooth -- If you're using a Pi 3, skip this step.
+If you're using a Raspberry Pi Zero W, Raspberry Pi 3, or newer, skip this step.

 Power down your Pi.
 Then, connect your USB bluetooth adapter to any available USB port.
 If you followed my NES PiCart guide, there's a free USB port on the rear of the USB hub (lucky you!)

-You'll need to use a wired device to navigate the RetroPie UI and update the Raspberry Pi's configuration to accept your new bluetooth controller.
+You'll need to use a wired device -- like a USB controller or keyboard -- to navigate the RetroPie UI and update the Raspberry Pi's configuration to accept your new bluetooth controller.

 Connect a wired gamepad or keyboard.
 Then, connect your Pi to your display and boot it up.

 It's important that your controller firmware is up to date.